Oconee County Sheriff’s Office hosts community rally and ‘unity walk’

-“This is an opportunity for us to come out as law enforcement and say, ‘hey community, we’re here.
-We support you,'” said Oconee County Sheriff Mike Crenshaw.
+“This is an opportunity for us to come out as law enforcement and say, ‘Hey community, we’re here.
+We support you,'” Oconee County Sheriff Mike Crenshaw said.

 Kierra Poole, who helped start a discussion group on racism for young people in Seneca, said some of the officers who attended the walk also attended a forum she hosted.